AndrewRadev/rails_extra.vim/README.md

 However, it's also possibly not "worth" including in vim-rails -- some features are hacky and/or potentially slow.

 For example, `gf` on a route uses regexes to figure out the controller/action pair to jump to.
 This can never be 100% precise, since you can do stuff like `resource "#{variable}_foo"`, for example.
 But there's probably even static patterns that the plugin doesn't get.
-It *could* maybe run `rake routes` or evaluate the routes file.
-Vim-rails evaluates ruby code to access routes, according to the docs.
-But this seems way too complicated to me, and regexes seem to work often enough for my own purposes.
+It *could* maybe run `rake routes` (fun fact: [vim-rails does that](https://twitter.com/tpope/status/1379167639914876929)).
+But figuring out what is under the cursor is a separate problem from getting the full route list.

 Factory completion can also be potentially slow -- the plugin tries to read *all* the factory files, line by line, and collect factories by regex.
 It's never been slow for me, but it totally could be.
 If you use [vim-projectionist](https://github.com/tpope/vim-projectionist) with one file per factory, it would do the same job in a much more efficient way.
 But I often work with projects with multiple factories per file, and that's why this tool exists.